ansible/instruqt/tracks/network-lab-2/01-create-network-backup-job/assignment.md

 slug: create-network-backup-job
 id: bnipuvvmmz6o
 type: challenge
-title: Create a backup automation job template
+title: Create a network report automation job template
-teaser: Lab 1, challenge 1, learn how to create a backup job template in automation controller
+teaser: Lab 1, challenge 1, learn how to create a network report job template in automation controller
 notes:
 - type: text
   contents: |
-    # Lab 1 - Config Backup and Restore
+    # Lab 2 - Infrastructure Awareness

-    This lab will walk you through using Automation controller to automate backup and restore the configuration of a Cisco CSR (cloud services router) running IOS-XE.
+    This lab will walk you through using Automation controller to create some **Dynamic Documentation** to retrieve and display information about a Cisco CSR (cloud services router) running IOS-XE.

     Please click the Green Start button <img src="https://github.com/IPvSean/pictures_for_github/blob/master/start_button.png?raw=true" width="100px" align="left"> on the bottom right corner if it did not already start provisioning.
 - type: text